foxypool/docs/docs/proof-of-capacity/getting-started.md

 #### Preparation

-1. First check your estimated rewards for the capacity you wish to use [here](https://calculator.foxypool.io).
-If those look good to you move on to step 2.
-2. Now you need to create your first [Plot file](glossary.md#plot-file).
+1. You need to create your first [Plot file](glossary.md#plot-file).
 The plot file is created using a Plotter, a piece of software which generates the [nonces](glossary.md#nonce) for the plot file using your CPU or preferably your GPU.
 Recommended Plotter:
     - [Turbo Plotter](https://blackpawn.com/tp/) (Windows, Linux & Mac OS X - requires a GUI to run, easy to use)
     - [Engraver](https://github.com/PoC-Consortium/engraver/releases) (Windows & Linux - can run headless, for more advanced users)

     For this tutorial Turbo Plotter is used.

-3. A Plot file contains a unique id, the [Plotter Id](glossary.md#plotter-id), also referred to as [Account Id](glossary.md#account-id).
+2. A Plot file contains a unique id, the [Plotter Id](glossary.md#plotter-id), also referred to as [Account Id](glossary.md#account-id).
 The Plotter Id is coin agnostic and can be bound to both BHD and SIGNA.
 To obtain a Plotter Id you now have two choices: Via a BHD wallet or via a SIGNA wallet.

 === "BHD wallet"